-G. Hidradenitis suppurativa
+F. Hidradenitis suppurativa

-- 1. Authorization of 12 months may be granted for members who have previously received a biologic indicated for the treatment of severe, refractory hidradenitis suppurativa. - 2.
-Authorization of 12 months may be granted for treatment of severe, refractory hidradenitis suppurativa when either of the following is met: - a.
-Member has experienced an inadequate response to oral antibiotics for at least 90 days.
+- 1. Enbrel is prescribed by, or in consultation with, a specialist in dermatology. - 2.
+Authorization of 12 months may be granted for members who have previously received a biologic indicated for the treatment of severe, refractory hidradenitis suppurativa.

-b.
+3. Authorization of 12 months may be granted for treatment of severe, refractory hidradenitis suppurativa when either of the following is met:

+- a.
+Member has experienced an inadequate response to oral antibiotics for at least 90 days. - b.
 Member has an intolerance or contraindication to oral antibiotics.

-H. Graft versus host disease
+G. Graft versus host disease